Idjessi Metsoko

-Idjessi Yethro Metsoko (born 14 March 2002) is a French-Togolese professional footballer who plays as a forward for Slovak club Spartak Trnava, on loan from FC Viktoria Plzeň.
+Idjessi Yethro Metsoko (born 14 March 2002) is a professional footballer who plays as a forward for Scottish club Dundee United, on loan from Viktoria Plzeň.
+Born in France, he plays for the Togo national team.

 Club career

 A youth product of Auxerre, Metsoko joined Czech side MFK Vyškov in July 2023, signing a professional contract.
 He netted 9 goals in 16 appearances in the Czech National Football League (2nd tier).

 Viktoria Plzeň

 He signed professional contract (until July 2027) with FC Viktoria Plzeň on 23 February 2024.
-Coming on as a substitute in the 80th minute against Slovan Liberec, the 22-year-old center forward scored his first goal for his new team ten minutes later with a right-footed strike, however his goal didn't prevent Plzeň from avoiding a 3:1 defeat.
+Coming on as a substitute in the 80th minute against Slovan Liberec, the 22-year-old center forward scored his first goal for his new team ten minutes later with a right-footed strike, however his goal didn't prevent Plzeň from avoiding a 3–1 defeat.

 Slovan Bratislava (loan)

 On 26 August 2024, Slovan Bratislava announced a signing Metsoko on one-year loan with option to buy, from Czech side FC Viktoria Plzeň.
 Metsoko appeared in both 2024–25 UEFA Champions League play-off round matches against Danish FC Midtjylland and helped the club to reach UEFA Champions League league phase for the first time in the club history.
-On 21 January 2025, Metsoko scored a goal in a 3:1 loss to VfB Stuttgart.
+On 21 January 2025, Metsoko scored a goal in a 3–1 loss to VfB Stuttgart.